Poseidon-I/HypixelSBInVanillaMC/README.md

 * This plugin is a fan project by a SkyBlock sweat and is not affiliated with or endorsed by Hypixel.
 * **THIS PLUGIN IS INTENDED TO BE USED WITHOUT ANY OTHER COMBAT-RELATED PLUGINS.
 IT HAS NOT BEEN TESTED WITH OTHER PLUGINS (and probably won't be for the foreseeable future)**

+# Install the plugin
+Go to the [releases](https://github.com/Poseidon-I/HypixelSBInVanillaMC/releases) page and download the latest version.
+Install it into your server once downloaded.

 ## Info About Items, Mobs, & Gameplay Changes
 Check out the Wiki [here](https://github.com/Poseidon-I/HypixelSBInVanillaMC/wiki) (work-in-progress)